hermeznetwork/docs/docs/users/coordinator.md

 The executable can be found in cli/node/node

-3. Deploy postgresql database and geth node.
+3. Deploy postgresql database and Geth node.
 For this step we provide a docker-compose file example.
 Copy contents to file named `docker-compose.sandbox.yaml`
 ```
 version: "3.3"
 services: